 Crock Pot Mashed Potatoes Ingredients

-To get creamy and smooth slow cooker mashed potatoes, start with diced, peeled Russet potatoes.
-Place the potatoes in a crock pot with some chicken broth.
-The potatoes and broth cook together for a few hours until the potatoes absorb the broth are tender.
-Drain any remaining broth and add in butter, cream cheese, cream and seasonings.
+To get creamy and smooth crock pot mashed potatoes, start with peeling your Russet potatoes.
+Dice the peeled potatoes and place them in a crock pot with some chicken broth.
+The potatoes and broth cook together for a few hours until the potatoes absorb the broth and become fork tender.
+Drain any remaining broth and add in butter, cream cheese, cream and seasonings to the slow cooker.
 Mash everything together until the potatoes are smooth and creamy.
 Give the potatoes a sprinkle of chopped parsley, then and serve and enjoy.

-- You can use a potato masher, a hand mixer, or potato ricer to mash potatoes.
+• You can use a potato masher, a hand mixer, or potato ricer to mash potatoes.
 Don’t use a food processor, it will make the potatoes gummy.
+A potato ricer will give you the smoothest consistency and texture.

 Recipe FAQs